Mina Swaminathan: Career

 Swaminathan was an educator who focused on early childhood education and gender and development studies.
 She was the chairman of the committee that studied development of the pre-school child that was set up by the Indian Central Advisory Board of Education in 1970.
-The committee's recommendations because the basis for Integrated Child Development Services (ICDS), a program that targeted interventions in early childhood care and development.
+The committee's recommendations became the basis for Integrated Child Development Services (ICDS), a program that targeted interventions in early childhood care and development.

 Swaminathan was a consultant to UNESCO on early childhood care and education, as well as to UNICEF when she undertook assignments in Vietnam and Kampuchea.
 She was Secretary and later President of the Indian Association for Pre-school Education, as well as Editor of its journal, and a Member of the Central Advisory Board of Education (CABE).
 She was also part of the board of trustees in the non-profit M. S. Swaminathan Research Foundation (MSSRF) based in Chennai, Tamil Nadu.

 She also focused her efforts on studying gender equality as an activist and also as a founding member of the Centre for Women's Development Studies, a woman and gender development organization, in 1980.
 She served as the center's vice-chairperson from 1987 through 1993.
 Her research focus included gender equality, women farmers' rights, rural poverty and its impact on women in rural communities, in addition to early childhood growth and education.

 Swaminathan was the author of several books on the subject of drama and child development and contributed articles to leading publications.
 Her publications included manuals for teachers and day care workers on care and education of children below six, a study of day care for poor working women in India.
 She was a recipient of the Homi Bhabha fellowship in 1973.